-- entities (Optional): The list of entity ids to be included from creating logbook entries.
+- entities (Optional): The list of entity ids to be included in creating logbook entries.

-- domains (Optional): The list of domains to be included from creating logbook entries.
+- domains (Optional): The list of domains to be included in creating logbook entries.

 If you want to exclude messages of some entities or domains from the logbook just add the